koogar/HardwareSerialMonitor/Libre_Based/README.md

-# HardwareSerialMonitor_v2 based on Wee Hardware Stat Server (Gnat-Stats & Phat-Stats Compatible)
+# HardwareSerialMonitor_v2 (LibreHardwareMonitor Based)

-Copyright (C) 2021  Vinod Mishra
+HardwareSerialMonitor_v2 Is Based on Wee Hardware Stat Server (Gnat-Stats & Phat-Stats Compatible) Copyright (C) 2021  Vinod Mishra
 -----------------------------------
 A tiny server that uses LibreHardwareMonitor to send data to a serial port (for use with Arduino).
 Planning to add more features soon.